urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Enable BitLocker task sequence step
 	Task sequence variable "OSDBitLockerMode" must be set to "True" or "False" in the Enable BitLocker task sequence step logic.
 (Default step logic is OSDBitLockerMode exists) e.g. TaskSequenceVariable "OSDBitLockerMode" equals "True" to run Enable BitLocker step
+	NOTE: OSD wizard does not set Enable BitLocker step sub-settings such as where to escrow the recovery key

 	Task sequence step "Cancelled Wizard Group" logic TaskSequenceVariable OSDWizardSuccess equals "False"